Dolphin Necklace, Dolphin Plant, Flying Dolphins, String of Dolphins

 How to Grow and Care

-Like all succulents, these plants are tolerant of periods of dryness but will need to be kept moist enough to prevent the dolphin leaves from puckering.
+Like all succulents, these plants are tolerant of dryness periods but will need to be kept moist enough to prevent the dolphin leaves from puckering.
 Choose a well-draining potting medium and use a container that is just a bit larger than the plant.
 Dolphin Plants thrive in slightly crowded conditions.

 Dolphin Plants may just be another novelty plant, but they are also selective about some of their care.
 Their cultivation requirements are similar to their parent plants.
 Provide them with bright but indirect light.